CL-CHEN-Lab/Kronos_scRT/README.md

     ./Kronos_scPlots.R [options]

     Options:
-    -L CHARACTER, --List=CHARACTER                  A Tab separated file containing in each colum scRT_Tracks and scCNV files paths.
+    -L CHARACTER, --List=CHARACTER                  A Tab separated file containing in each column scRT_Tracks and scCNV files paths.
 Alternative to -R,-T and -C options.
     -R CHARACTER, --scRT_Tracks=CHARACTER           *calculated_replication_timing* file(s) created by Kronos RT.
 If multiple files are provided they have to be separated by a comma.
 Alternative to -L option.
     -C CHARACTER, --scCNV=CHARACTER                 *single_cells_CNV* file(s) created by Kronos RT.
 If multiple files are provided they have to be separated by a comma.
 Alternative to -L option..
     -s CHARACTER, --order=CHARACTER                 basenames separated by a comma in the desired order for plotting.
-    --CNV_values=CHARACTER                          What type of date to plot for the sigle cell traks: ('B'=Binarized, 'CNV'=Copy number variation, 'log2'=log2(CNV_Cell/CNV_mean_G1/G2_cells) or 'all'= one file per option) [default= B]
+    --CNV_values=CHARACTER                          What type of date to plot for the single cell tracks: ('B'=Binarized, 'CNV'=Copy number variation, 'log2'=log2(CNV_Cell/CNV_mean_G1/G2_cells) or 'all'= one file per option) [default= B]
-    -r CHARACTER, --region=CHARACTER                Region to plot  chr:start-end (multiple regins can be separated by a comma) or provided as a bed file
+    -r CHARACTER, --region=CHARACTER                Region to plot  chr:start-end (multiple regions can be separated by a comma) or provided as a bed file
     -o CHARACTER, --out=CHARACTER                   Output directory [default= output] -f CHARACTER, --output_file_base_name=CHARACTER Base name for the output file [default= out] -h, --help                                      Show this help message and exit